Rolling out our supply chain standards

 Working in partnership

 We are also committed to working with others across the industry to develop new products and services and to ensure high standards are maintained across our sector.
-We have worked in partnership with several of our customers to develop a range of thread and zips with enhanced biodegradation, as well as develop a tool called StockMatch.
+We have worked in partnership with several of our customers to develop a tool called StockMatch.
 StockMatch helps our customers minimise waste by using a hand-held device to keep track of thread volumes held in storage.
 See our case studies for more information on both of these initiatives.

 We are members of GAFTI, the Global Apparel, Footwear and Textile Initiative.
 This initiative aims to bring together retailers, brands, and manufacturers to improve efficiencies and implement global standards for ethical trade.
 The group is focusing on three areas: product safety, sustainability and compliance.
 GAFTI is also working in collaboration with the Sustainable Apparel Coalition, to develop a common approach to measuring and evaluating apparel and footwear product sustainability performance.